Two Advanced Certifications

 This program is not affiliated with the League of American Bicyclists.
 Instructor qualifications are not transferable, nor is it necessary for one to be a League Cycling Instructor (LCI) to become a CyclingSavvy Instructor (CSI).

 To be eligible to become a CyclingSavvy Instructor (CSI), a candidate must take the basic CyclingSavvy course.
 This should be completed a minimum of two months before a CSI training.
 Upon expressing an interest in becoming an instructor, candidates are assessed by their basic course instructors.
-Favorably assessed candidates will receive a reading list and set of pre-qualification questions and exercises to demonstrate their understanding of CS concepts and ability to communicate.
+Favorably assessed candidates will receive an invitation to participate in the next training.

 The assessment seeks feedback on the following: